Homotopical commutative rings and bispans: Commutative semirings and spans

-We now give an explicit description of the cartesian fibration for a cartesian symmetric monoidal structure: \begin{propn} Suppose $\cC$ is an \icat{} with finite products.
+We have a similarly explicit description of the cartesian fibration for a cartesian symmetric monoidal structure: \begin{propn} Suppose $\cC$ is an \icat{} with finite products.
 Then is a cartesian fibration, which classifies the cartesian symmetric monoidal structure on $\cC$.
 That is, $\Span_{\cart}(\cC_{\xF})^{\op} \simeq \cC_{\times}$. \end{propn}

+Note that this in particular means that if $\cC$ has both coproducts and products, then the \emph{cartesian} fibration for the cartesian symmetric monoidal structure and the \emph{cocartesian} fibration for the cocartesian structure differ only by postcomposition with the canonical equivalence $\Span(\xF)^\op\simeq\Span(\xF)$.
+This observation is in fact crucial for our proof: